 Billy Goat Bluff Trail is a steep track in the Victorian High Country

-Billy Goat Bluff Trail is the name of a challenging 4wd fire trail located in Victoria, in Australia.
-The drive is not for the faint hearted, inexperienced or unprepared 4WD.
+Billy Goat Bluff Trail is a challenging 4WD fire trail located in Victoria, Australia.
+The drive is not for the faint-hearted, inexperienced, or unprepared 4WD.

-Passing through the heart of the Pinnacles State Forest, the road is 11.1 km (6.89 miles) long, running from Wonnangatta Road, on Crooked River to The Pinnacles fire lookout, at 1.415m (4,642ft) above the sea level.
+The road is 11.1 km (6.89 miles) long, running from Wonnangatta Road, on Crooked River, to The Pinnacles fire lookout, at 1,415m (4,642ft) above sea level.
 This tower is manned during the summer fire season.

-Located in South-Eastern Victoria, this steep track edged with cliff faces is totally unpaved.
-The track at times is refreshed and some sections become slippery when wet.
+This steep track edged with cliff faces is totally unpaved.
+The track at times is refreshed, and some sections become slippery when wet.
 It should only be attempted by experienced drivers with a 4WD vehicle with low range and high clearance only.
 It offers a challenging rocky incline that is not for those new to 4WDing.
-The track can be quite narrow in places and challenging to pass oncoming vehicles, so radio communication is crucial.
-Many 4WD drivers have got them self into trouble while attempting to drive the track.
+It can be quite narrow in places and challenging to pass oncoming vehicles, so radio communication is crucial.
+Many 4WD drivers have gotten themselves into trouble while attempting to drive the track.
 It should always be treated with a great deal of respect and never taken for granted.

 How long does it take to drive Billy Goat Bluff track?